ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 ### Format

-- File Naming: ADRs will follow the naming convention `NNN-tag.md`, for example, `001-ailab-using-adr.md`.
+- File Naming: ADRs will follow the naming convention NNN-tag.md, for example, 001-ailab-using-adr.md.
-  - `NNN`: A three-digit number to ensure ADRs are listed in numerical order.
+  - NNN: A three-digit number to ensure ADRs are listed in numerical order.
-  - `tag`: A descriptive tag of the decision.
+  - tag: A descriptive tag of the decision.
-- Attachments: Attachments like illustrations and diagrams will share the same name prefixe as the ADR, for example, `001-ailab-using-adr-template.md`.
+- Attachments: Attachments like illustrations and diagrams will share the same name prefixe as the ADR, for example, 001-ailab-using-adr-template.md.
 - Sections of an ADR will include: Executive Summary, optional illustration, Context, Decision, Alternatives Considered, Consequences and References.
 See [ADR Template](./001-ailab-using-adr-template.md) for more details.

 ### Format

-- File Naming: ADRs will follow the naming convention `NNN-tag.md`, for example, `001-ailab-using-adr.md`.
+- File Naming: ADRs will follow the naming convention NNN-tag.md, for example, 001-ailab-using-adr.md.
-  - `NNN`: A three-digit number to ensure ADRs are listed in numerical order.
+  - NNN: A three-digit number to ensure ADRs are listed in numerical order.
-  - `tag`: A descriptive tag of the decision.
+  - tag: A descriptive tag of the decision.
-- Attachments: Attachments like illustrations and diagrams will share the same name prefix as the ADR, for example, `001-ailab-using-adr-template.md`.
+- Attachments: Attachments like illustrations and diagrams will share the same name prefix as the ADR, for example, 001-ailab-using-adr-template.md.
-- Title Format: Titles for ADRs (and attachments if required) should start with the prefix `# ADR [Number]:` followed by a brief description of the decision.
+- Title Format: Titles for ADRs (and attachments if required) should start with the prefix "# ADR [Number]": followed by a brief description of the decision.
   The numbers should match between the file name and the title.
-Example: `# ADR
+Example: "# ADR
-  1: Adopting Architecture Decision Records (ADRs)`.
+  1: Adopting Architecture Decision Records (ADRs)".
 - Sections: An ADR will include the following sections: Executive Summary, optional illustration, Context, Decision, Alternatives Considered, Consequences, and References.
 See [ADR